-With Chameleon's Mixpanel integration, you can more deeply analyze and target Chameleon tours.
+With Chameleon's Mixpanel integration, you can more deeply analyze and target Chameleon Experiences.
 To learn about Mixpanel visit our integration page.

 The Mixpanel integration includes two components:

-- Data Source -- get Mixpanel data (custom events) into Chameleon (for targeting tours)
+- Data Source -- get Mixpanel data (custom events) into Chameleon (for targeting Experiences)

-To start using Mixpanel data with your Chameleon tours, simply visit the Integrations section within the Chameleon Editor.
+To start using Mixpanel data with your Chameleon Experiences, simply visit the Integrations section within the Chameleon Editor.
 You'll also need some information from your Mixpanel account.

 To connect to Mixpanel you'll need the following: